 Boulder's Energy Future Targets

-The city's Climate Commitment outlines several targets essential to limiting our community's contribution to global climate change.
-Several of these targets relate to how we produce and use energy.
+The city's Climate Commitment features targets related to how we produce and use energy.
 They are:

 100 percent renewable electricity by 2030

 How we produce energy--whether we burn coal or natural gas, or generate power from natural sources like the sun, water and wind--makes a big difference in our community's carbon footprint.
 In order to limit this impact, the city seeks to achieve 100 percent renewable electricity by 2030.

 |Target||30 MW||50 MW||100 MW||175 MW|

 In addition to the renewable energy target, the city has also set targets for renewable generation within city limits.
 This will ensure that our community can realize the economic and reslilience benefits of local investments in solar and hydroelectricity.